1. Introduction

 Strings are normalized by resulting CSSStyleValue subclass.
 To determine which subclass to use, the CSS property that the string is a value for is used to look up the table in REPLACEME.
 The normalization procedure defined by each of the CSSStyleValue subclasses listed for that property in turn, falling back to the next subclass in the list if the current one fails to normalize.

-If all listed subclasses fail, then the value is normalized as a raw CSSStyleValue
+If all listed subclasses fail, then the value is normalized as a raw CSSStyleValue, with the cssText attribute

 set to the input value.